-BRAKING
+BRAKING ZONES

-Move the control handle all the way down or all the way up to apply the brake.
+Move the control handle all the way down or all the way up to apply the brake (see Brake Zone Label).

-When you let go of the control handle it will automatically go to the upper braking position.
-Check braking before you start working.
+When you let go of the control handle it will automatically go to the upper braking zone.

-BRAKE OVERRIDE
+BRAKE OVERRIDE ZONE

-If you must move your truck while in a confined area, this feature allows you to override the brake and drive slowly while the handle is in the upper "Brake On" area.
+If you must move your truck while in a confined area, this feature allows you to override the brake and drive slowly while the handle is in the Brake Override portion of the upper Brake On zone.

-With the handle in the "Brake Override" zone of the braking area, first put the forward/reverse rocker in neutral, and then move it to the direction you want to travel.
+With the handle in the Brake Override zone, put the forward/reverse rocker in neutral, and then move it to the direction you want to travel.